NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 internal uses the internal nidaq clock. externel sets the clock to Dev6/PFI6

-Dev6/PFI6 should be connected to the downsampled plexon clock

 `clock_rate`: int
 The rate at which to collect samples in hertz.
-If clock_source is external this should probably be 1250.
+If clock_source is external this should typically be 1000.

 `num_tilts`: int
 Number of tilts to perform.
-This number must be divisible by 4.
-The tilts will be split evenly between tilt types 1, 2, 3 and 4.
+This number must be divisible by four.
+The tilts will be split evenly between the four tilt types.

-`tilt_sequence`: Optional[List[int]]
+`tilt_sequence`: Optional[List[str]]
 A fixed sequence of tilts to use instead of generating a randomized sequence.
-If specified `num_tilts` will be ignored.
+If specified `num_tilts` will be ignored. `sequence_repeat` and `sequence_shuffle` only apply if this parameter is specified.

+`sequence_repeat`: int
+The number of times to repeat the tilt sequence.

+`sequence_shuffle`: bool
+If true the tilt sequence is randomized.
+Applies before `sequence_repeat`.

 `delay_range`: Tuple[float, float]
-Range of delays between tilts is seconds.
+Range of delays between trials in seconds.

+`after_tilt_delay`: float
+Delay after tilt completion in seconds.

 `baseline`*: Optional[bool]
-Only used when mode == closed loop.
 If false an input template will be used to classify tilts.
-If true a template will be generated without performing classification.
+If true spikes will be collected without performing classification.

 `yoked`*: Optional[bool]
 If true the tilts from the input template will be repeated.
-If baseline is false the rewards and punish tilts will be repeated. reward must be true for rewards to be enabled.
+If baseline is false the rewards and punish tilts will be repeated. `reward` must be true for rewards to be enabled.

-`reward`*: Optional[bool]
+`reward`: bool
 If true a water reward will be given after succesful decoding.
 If false no water reward will be given.
+If true the reward is always given with mode == open_loop or baseline == true.

+`water_duration`: float
+Duration for which water is dispensed.

-`plexon_lib`*: Optional[Literal['plex', 'opx']]
+`plexon_lib`**: Optional[Literal['plex', 'opx']]
 'plex' uses the `pyplexclientts` library
 'opx' uses the `pyopxclient` library